DC Police Block Protesters Calling to Take Down Andrew Jackson Statue in Lafayette Square

-Video shows U.S. Park Police spraying some protesters with what appeared to be pepper spray to get them to move back.
+U.S. Park Police used pepper spray to get the crowds to move back, the National Park Service confirmed.

+Protesters stayed into early Tuesday morning, but did not tear down the statue.

+Del.
+Eleanor Holmes Norton, D.C.'s non-voting representation in Congress, agrees the statue should be moved to a museum and presented with historical context.

 Earlier in the evening, four D.C. police officers were hurt while trying to clear tents near Lafayette Square, police said.